ebarnett2/batotp/README.md

 This repository contains C++ source code for BA, a bisection algorithm for time-optimal trajectory planning along fully specified paths.
 A detailed description of the algorithm is provided in the following article:

-Barnett, E. and Gosselin, C. "A Bisection Algorithm For Time-Optimal Trajectory Planning Along Fully Specified Paths", International Journal of Robotics Research, submitted.
+Barnett, E. and Gosselin, C. "A Bisection Algorithm For Time-Optimal Trajectory Planning Along Fully Specified Paths", 2020, IEEE Transactions on Robotics,  DOI: 10.1109/TRO.2020.3010632, https://ieeexplore.ieee.org/document/9160859

+Please cite this article when referring to the algorithm.

 The source code is divided into two main subprojects:
 - batotp: a static library that contains all of the functions used in the BA algorithm